ebailey78/shinyBS/README.md

 * Collapse Panels
 * Button upgrades

-Features that will not be included in version 0.5 include:
+Features that are not included in shinyBS 0.61 include:

 * Navbars and related components
 * Typeaheads
 * Progress Bars
 * Button Groups

-Sorry for any inconvenience,
+* Table Formatting

-Eric
+Now that this version has been been accepted by CRAN I will start working on updates and added functionality.
+If you have a request please open an issue and let me know.
+Thanks!